InsightsAlpha/Expense-Management-App/README.md

 ## User Interface

 The graphical user interface (GUI) provides an intuitive and user-friendly experience.
 It includes entry fields, buttons, and interactive widgets, all designed to simplify the expense tracking process.
 Dropdown menus for categories and subcategories enhance the accuracy of data entry.
+(Here, We Use the Python Tkinter Module to Design the App GUI.)

 ## Contributing